cornell-netlab/MicroP4/extensions/csa/README.md

-# Midend and Backend for Micro Switch Architecture.
+# Midend and Backend for μP4 Architecture.

+μP4 is implemented as an extension of P4-16

 This back-end generates IR(.json) pertaining to Micro Switch Architecture (CSA) model.
 It accepts a source p4 file(.p4) and its dependencies (.json files)